 Surrogacy in Western Australia

 If you are an intended parent living in Western Australia or a surrogate carrying for Western Australia intended parents, the Surrogacy Act 2008 applies to you.
+You can also keep up with law reform developments in Western Australia.

 If you are new to surrogacy, you can read about how to find a surrogate, or how to become a surrogate yourself.
 You can also download the free Surrogacy Handbook which explains the processes and options.
 You can also read a broad overview of surrogacy in Australia.